CTSRD-CHERI/morello-early-performance-results/src/future-work/README.md

 It may be possible to safely restore use of read-only PC-relative access in many cases, avoiding this indirection.

-* Continuing improvements to the enhanced on-FPGA Morello implementation.
-In the next stage of our work, we will be investigating (and retuning) microarchitectural data structures that were left unchanged from the Neoverse N1 design.
+* Continuing improvements to the enhanced on-FPGA Morello implementation, such as investigating (and adjusting) additional microarchitectural data structures that were left unchanged from the Neoverse N1 design.
-Of particular interest are store queue sizes, which track in-flight stores, and which are seeing higher congestion as a result of larger capability store-pair memory accesses.

 * Develop and publicize a model based on performance counters for estimating performance overhead contributions from various essential and non-essential